-MSPs which offer managed backup and recovery services typically have dedicated personnel who bring specialised expertise in backup and recovery techniques to the table.
+Managed service providers who offer managed backup and recovery services typically have dedicated personnel who bring specialised expertise in backup and recovery techniques to the table.

 We hope that you've found this overview of managed IT services useful.
 If you're keen on outsourcing your IT needs, do consider the services of our certified IT professionals.

-.At AFON, we invest heavily in keeping our IT expertise and knowledge up-to-date with current industry best practices, and would be happy to schedule a free consultation with you today.
+At AFON, we invest heavily in keeping our IT expertise and knowledge up to date with current industry best practices.
+We would be happy to schedule a free consultation with you today.